CapacityPlus

-Background
+History

-CapacityPlus started in 2009 and works to address many of the human resources for health (HRH) issues.
-In 2006 the World Health Organization (WHO) estimated a global shortage of over four million health workers and identified 57 countries as having a health workforce crisis.
-A 2013 report issued by the Global Health Workforce Alliance and the World Health Organization found that 83 countries fall below a threshold of 22.8 skilled health professionals per 10,000 population.
+In 2006, the World Health Organization (WHO) estimated a global shortage of over four million health workers and identified 57 countries as having a health workforce crisis.
+CapacityPlus consequently was founded in 2009 to address human resources for health (HRH) issues.

-The constraint issues surrounding HRH include:
+A 2013 report issued by the Global Health Workforce Alliance and the World Health Organization found that 83 countries fell below a threshold of 22.8 skilled health professionals per 10,000 population.